Opinion: China's autocrats end democracy in Hong Kong | DW | 11.03.2021

 In recent years, calls for direct elections have grown louder in Hong Kong.
 As a result, the pro-Beijing majority in the city parliament is no longer considered secure in the next elections.

-That is why the CCP is now resorting to the last resort: centralized legislation for the Hong Kong Special Administrative Region.
+That is why the CCP is now resorting to the last option: centralized legislation for the Hong Kong Special Administrative Region.

 From the outset, the Basic Law was placed within the framework of the Chinese constitution — national law simply trumps regional law.